 These aren’t your grandma’s wines either: while there’s plenty of recognizable varietals, Pleb specializes in young wines and offers many flights that showcase their most unusual flavors.
 I tried my first sparkling red wine there, and it was unlike anything I’ve ever tried before!
 As a big fan of a dry, bold red and anything with bubbles, I was instantly a fan.

 Location: 289 Lyman St, Asheville

-5. Rock Out to the Music at Off the Wagon Dueling Piano Bar
+5. Off the Wagon Dueling Piano Bar

 If you’ve never been to a dueling piano bar, you’re in for a live-music treat that is part comedy show, part very impressive music show!
 Two pianists who know tons of songs play tunes the audience requests, both back and forth and playing together to create an unforgettable surround-sound experience.

 Things get a little wild sometimes, but you’ll also see a showcase of quite a lot of talent.
 Off the Wagon does often have a cover as part of how they pay their musicians, but don’t let that deter you.
 Once inside, the drinks are plentiful, varied, and great for getting the party started.

 This 21+ venue is a party atmosphere most nights, loud and silly and a little raunchy at times, but since it’s open till 2 am, it can be a good late-night stop to hang out and goof off.
 Conveniently located in downtown Asheville, it’s not hard to find transportation afterward – definitely come back for your car after a great time at the piano bar!